-Calloway Limited Partnership II ("Calloway LP II"), a subsidiary of Calloway, is a limited partnership formed under the laws of the Province of Alberta pursuant to a limited partnership agreement (the "Calloway LP II Agreement").
+Calloway LP II, a subsidiary of Calloway, is a limited partnership formed under the laws of the Province of Alberta pursuant to the Calloway LP II Agreement.

-Calloway LP II may issue and unlimited number of LP II Class A Units and LP II Class B Units.
+Calloway LP II may issue an unlimited number of LP II Class A Units and LP II Class B Units.
 There shall be no restriction on the number of partnership units that a partner may hold in Calloway LP II.
 No fractional partnership units will be issued and no person shall have any rights to receive fractional partnership units or to receive cash in lieu of the issue of a fraction of a partnership unit.